nstielau/fzf-sysadvent/README.md

 ### Step 6) Man Explorer

-Or, whip up a man page explorer with search and live-preview:
+Or, whip up a man page explorer with search and live-preview.
+Once you have the format down, you can imagine more use-cases that boil down to fuzzy finding with a detailed preview that you can select to execute additional commands, optionally falling back to the beginning.

 ```
 # This is ugly.
 Refactoring left as exercise to reader...